ARM-software/acle/CONTRIBUTING.md

 ## Editorial improvements

 You can check the outcome of your changes by running the script `tools/generate-pdfs.sh`.
-Please notice that changes that touch the intrinsic database in `tools/intrinsic_db` will need to be reflected in the correspondent specification file by re-running the script `tools/generate-intrinsics-specs.sh`.
+Please note that changes that touch the intrinsic database in `tools/intrinsic_db` will need to be reflected in the correspondent specification file by re-running the script `tools/generate-intrinsics-specs.sh`.